The Child Tax Credit (CTC) has been expanded for 2021 to help people through the COVID-19 pandemic and address child poverty.

 What can people waiting for unemployment benefits, or who aren’t eligible for them, do to pay their bills?
 There are options.

-If you receive SNAP benefits, you may get an extra monthly payment on your EBT card to help you buy food during the COVID-19 crisis.
-(Updated Dec.
-3.)
+Updated 6/4/21: All households that receive SNAP benefits will get an extra monthly payment in June to help them buy food during the pandemic.